CompEvol/Waiheke2026/README.md

 ## Talks

 Anyone who is attending is encouraged (but not obligated) to give a 20 min talk.
-When you register at the link below, indicate whether you wish to talk or not.
-We'll follow up with another form soon to get talk titles and abstracts.
+After you register, use the form linked below to submit your talk title and abstract.

-## Registration and cost:
+## Registration, cost, and talk submission

 The cost is $220 for students and $330 for all others.
 Please [register and pay here](https://www.eventbrite.co.nz/e/the-29th-annual-new-zealand-phylogenomics-meeting-tickets-1910040485509).
 You can pay with a debit or credit card, or via paypal.

+After you have registered, you can submit your talk title and abstract via [this form](https://docs.google.com/forms/d/e/1FAIpQLScC5qSahrf0-F0Txn4LW0RwMamW55UQV170d6BIRBdT_TFsrA/viewform).

 ## Accommodation: